Board & Audit

 Nicolas serves as a General Manager of The Cyprus Association of Cancer Patients and Friends (PASYKAF) since 2010.
 His values have been to be patient centered, goal oriented, transparent and professional, with the aim to grow the organization and be able to create impact towards achieving best patients' outcomes.
 Personally, Nicolas has a business background, holding a BA in Management and an MBA in Finance.
 He has 10 years of experience in the private sector, including two international companies with operations in Cyprus, Greece and the UK.
 These positions gave Nicolas an opportunity to work in diverse environments, cooperating and communicating with people from all calibre and professional backgrounds.
 In 2014 he was elected as the General Secretary of the Cyprus Patients Federation, an umbrella organization member of EPF and he has an excellent working relations with colleagues and board members from other European and International Cancer Associations.

 Audit Commitee Member - Hungary

 He has been a President of the Children Cancer Foundation for over ten years.
 His commitment, broad experience, as well as economic background and leadership skills have ensured a success and confident future for the organization, where Istvan is responsible for coordinating economic matters, planning budgets, conducting analysis, research and more.
 Thanks to his expertise, legal knowledge and engagement, Istvan is also a board member of several organizations in Hungary and in the USA.

-In line with the ECPC Statute's provision for the establishment of the Scientific Committee, in June 2016 each ECPC Member was called to present candidatures for the nomination of the ECPC Scientific Committee.
-Consequently, the Board of Directors analysed the candidatures and unanimously selected 5 candidates who have been announced members of the first ECPC Scientific Committee.
+In line with the ECPC Statute's provision for the establishment of the Scientific Committee, in June 2016 ECPC Members was requested to present candidatures for the nomination of the ECPC's Scientific Committee.
+Consequently, the Board Members analysed the candidatures and unanimously selected 5 candidates for the first ECPC Scientific Committee.